-In evaluating prospective business combinations, we conduct a thorough due diligence review process that encompasses, among other things: a review of historical financial and operating data, meetings with management and their advisors (if applicable),on-site inspection of facilities and assets, discussion with customers and suppliers, legal and other reviews as we deem appropriate.
+In evaluating prospective business combinations, we conduct a thorough due diligence review process that encompasses, among other things: a review of historical financial and operating data, meetings with management and their advisors (if applicable), on-site inspection of facilities and assets, discussion with customers and suppliers, legal and other reviews as we deem appropriate.
 We utilize the expertise of our management team, directors and other employees of Maxim (and its affiliates) in analyzing companies and evaluating operating projections, financial projections and determining the appropriate return expectations.
-We are not prohibited from pursuing an initial business combination with a business that is affiliated from pursuing an initial stockholders, officers or directors.
-In the event we seek to complete our initial business combination with a business that is affiliated with Maxim (or its affiliates), investment funds or separate accounts advised by Maxim (or its affiliates) or our initial stockholders, officers or directors, we, or a committee of independent directors, will obtain an opinion from an independent investment banking firm that is a member of FINRA or an independent valuation, appraisal or accounting firm that regularly provides fairness opinions that our initial business combination is fair to us from a financial point of view.
+We are not prohibited from pursuing an initial business combination with a business that is affiliated with Maxim (or its affiliates), investment funds or separate accounts advised by Maxim or our initial business combination with a business that is affiliated with Maxim (or its affiliates), investment funds or separate accounts advised by Maxim (or its affiliates) or our initial stockholders, officers or directors, we, or a committee of independent directors, will obtain an opinion from an independent investment banking firm that is a member of FINRA or an independent valuation, appraisal or accounting firm that regularly provides fairness opinions that our initial business combination is fair to us from a financial point of view.